 Plastic containers (don’t heat your food in these!)

 PVC pipes, water tubing

 The things on this list are ubiquitous.
 Once you eliminate artificial fragrances and other EDC exposure from your life you are bound to notice a difference.
 When you do, you will become increasingly sensitive to the disruptive power of these compounds and hopefully feel inspired to tell those you know (or those you don’t know).
 Unfortunately, we can’t keep others from spraying whatever they want on themselves.

 This is bound to be an unpopular opinion: the prevalence and strength of the perfumes and colognes that individuals wear is a public health hazard.
 By simply smelling another person’s artificial fragrance, your natural hormonal processing is being disrupted and your body is forced to deal with the oxidative stress.
 What is it doing when we spray it on our skin?

-One of the simplest and most powerful steps you can take in cleansing plastics from your body is to drink (organic) green tea daily.
+One of the simplest and most powerful steps you can take in cleansing plastics from your body is to drink (organic) green or white tea daily.
 When tea from the leaves of camelia sinensis are consumed regularly, your urine contains more plastics (as well as more heavy metals).
 This means they are being excreted.
-Similar effects occur from consuming black or white tea as well.
-Just drink it.

 One of the other best ways to detoxify plastics from the body is to sweat.
 Hmm, I’m thinking of the giant infrared sauna in the sky.